 FMV adventures are notoriously cheesy, but Sierra had a way of making great games in spite of this.
-Shivers too casts live actors in many roles which again err on the wrong side of cringe-worthy but the game itself is far from bad.
-In fact, in the not-so serious context of this game, it actually adds to the B-movie feel.
-Where it does differ from what Sierra has done before by being entirely in the first-person.
-The similarities with Myst, which was then the most popular game of all time, are immediately evident in it's first person perspective and emphasis on puzzle solving ahead of story.
+Shivers too cast live actors in many roles which again err on the wrong side of cringe-worthy but the game itself is far from bad.
+In fact, in the not-so-serious context of this game, it actually adds to the B-movie feel.
+Where it does differ from what Sierra has done before is by being entirely in the first-person.
+The similarities with Myst, which was then the most popular game of all time, are immediately evident in its first-person perspective and emphasis on puzzle-solving ahead of story.

 You wander around the abandoned - yet somehow spectacularly maintained - museum solving a variety of logic puzzles.
 Why are you there?
 Well, you've got some complete bastards for friends.
 As a dare, they've locked you in the pristinely dilapidated grounds of the museum refusing to return 'til the morning.
 All of the doors are locked and you are desperately in need of shelter to stave off the night cold.
 After increasing your IQ slightly by solving some puzzles, you find yourself at an underground river, with the ghost of the former curator pleading for your help.
 Evil spirits or 'Ixupi' have taken over the museum and it's up to you to entrap them and save the remaining souls.
 It's spooky stuff and a simple enough premise that could be worthy of an adult target audience where anything goes1.
 Except that this game is firmly aimed at teens.